The 7 Elements of Design Innovation™

 The Key to Successful Innovation: Systemic Thinking

 In traditional corporate structures, it’s common for teams to focus on just one or two of the seven elements in isolation.
-At IA, we consider all seven elements systemically — helping our clients collaborate across their organizations to create new offerings that end users value, stakeholders can feasibly implement, and leadership can be confident will deliver business impact.
+At IA, we consider all design innovation elements systemically — helping our clients collaborate across their organizations to create new offerings that end users value, stakeholders can feasibly implement, and leadership can be confident will deliver business impact.

 What to ask: What are the user’s wants, needs, and potential?